-This document is designed to help you make your Sitecore installation as secure as possible.
+The Security Hardening Guide is designed to help you make your Sitecore installation as secure as possible.

 Sitecore is of course subjected to rigorous testing before each release and any bugs or security threats that may exist are fixed and removed as soon as they are discovered.
-We also release updates and service packs whenever necessary.
+We also release updates whenever necessary.

-However, the way you implement your Sitecore installation has a significant effect on the security of your Web site.
+However, the way you implement your Sitecore installation has a significant effect on the security of your website.

-This document contains details of our best practices and recommendations for ensuring that your Sitecore installation is a secure as possible.
+This document contains details of our best practices and recommendations for ensuring that your Sitecore installation is as secure as possible.

-Sitecore is not responsible for the security of any other software products that you use with your Web site.
+Sitecore is not responsible for the security of any other software products that you use with your website.
 We strongly recommend that you install every available service pack and update for all of the software products that you use.